 Eager to improve his position, Vand listened.
 The young Auberc exuded natural leadership and oodles of charisma, to the point where his confidence bordered on arrogance.
 The two approached Vand’s father about forming a partnership, thinking that the Auberc fleet could be used to expand Barginali’s trade.
 Also, Vand wanted to move into the very profitable slave trade, but Istani Auberc flatly refused and told his son not to trust the overly ambitious Barginali.

 Father and son argued for several years and all the while Barginali was whispering in Vand’s ear and telling him how much he could accomplish if his father wasn’t holding him back.
 At the same time, Vand was growing quite popular in the court and had a cadre of young, disaffected nobles hanging on his every word.
 But, no matter how hard he tried, nothing Vand said could convince his father.
 Istari kept tight reins on the business and muttered for Vand to be patient.

 Well, patience was not one of Vand’s virtues and in 4720, his impatience won out when he killed his father to gain control of the family business.
 Vand was smart and made it look like an accident.
 Supposedly, Istari slipped on the stairs in the Auberc villa and broke his neck, but Vand’s mother, Aescalia, was skeptical from the get go.
-She’d seen how young Vand eyed his father and the influence Barginali had over her son, but she had no proof or evidence of, and so she kept her suspicions to herself.
+She’d seen how young Vand eyed his father and the influence Barginali had over her son, but she had no proof or evidence of his guilt, and so she kept her suspicions to herself.

-After Vand took over the business, it began to expand rapidly, just as he and Barginali had planned and within a few short years, slaving had replaced fishing as the Auberc’s primary source of revenue.
+After Vand took over the business, it began to expand rapidly, just as he and Barginali had planned and within a few short years, slaving replaced fishing as the Auberc’s primary source of revenue.